mittinatten/freesasa/doc/doxy_main.md

 The API is found in the header [freesasa.h](freesasa_8h.html) and this is the only header installed by `make install`.
-The other source-files and headers in the repository are for internal use, and are not present here, but are thoroughly documented in the source itself.
+The other source-files and headers in the repository are for internal use, and are not present here, but are documented in the source itself.
+The file [example.c](example_8c_source.html) contains a simple program that illustrates how to use the API to read a PDB file from `stdin` and calculate and print the SASA.

 To calculate the SASA of a structure, there are two main options: